-MEK is pleased to present a pioneering case study in reducing website carbon emissions in an effort to inspire others; help fellow designers, studios and agencies create low emission websites for themselves and as a new service for clients looking to reduce their impact; and to help businesses transition to sustainable digital practices.
-This project is a Finalist in Digital Design in the 2023 Victorian Premier’s Design Awards.
+MEK is pleased to present a pioneering case study in reducing website carbon emissions in an effort to help designers, studios and agencies create low emission websites for themselves and as a new service for clients looking to reduce their impact, and to help businesses transition to sustainable digital practices.
+This project was a Finalist in Digital Design in the 2023 Victorian Premier’s Design Awards.

 We answered “Driving 1km in a car”, because duh.